Alaska Marijuana Possession Laws

 How Much Weed Can You Fly With from Alaska?

 Cannabis is still illegal at the federal level as such transportation of marijuana across state lines is technically illegal.
 Most airlines in Alaska prohibit the transportation of marijuana on their flights.
 Pilots who knowingly carry cannabis on a flight risk losing their certification.
 The Transport Security Administration (TSA) will report cases of marijuana possession to the local police.
-Despite this restriction, individuals may fly with medical marijuana, provided they follow the TSA’s instructions on medical marijuana
+Despite this restriction, individuals may fly with medical marijuana, provided they follow the TSA’s instructions on medical marijuana.

 Is It Illegal to Be High in Public in Alaska?